FordPipatkittikul/Data-Structures-Algorithm/README.md

       - Deletion: O(1)

 ## tuple
    It is ordered collection of data type and being used for immutable things (that don't change).

      operation run time complexity
      - access by index O(1)
-##
+## sets
+  It is unorederd collection of unique elements.

+    operation run time complexity
+     - Insertion: O(1)
+     - Deletion: O(1)

-## self - defined
+# self - defined

 ## Linked Lists
   A linked list is a common data structure made of one or more than one node.
 Each node contains a value and a pointer to the previous/next node forming the chain-like structure